Dan Norris: Before parliament

-Parliamentary career
+First Parliamentary career

 Norris first stood for parliament in the constituency of Northavon in 1987, losing against the Conservative incumbent, John Cope.
 In 1992, he was the Labour candidate for Wansdyke in Somerset, coming in second place against the Conservative incumbent, Jack Aspinwall.
 He contested the Wansdyke seat again in the election of 1997, and this time succeeded in taking it with a majority of 4,799, overturning a Conservative majority of 11,770 votes.
 Norris went on to increase his majority to 5,613 in the election of 2001.

-Norris has a particular interest in child safety and regularly campaigns against child sexual abuse, having co-written a free booklet on its prevention.
-He also co-wrote, produced and distributed a booklet, Don't Bully Me, giving practical advice to children across the United Kingdom on dealing with bullying.
+Norris had an interest in child safety and regularly campaigned against paedophiles.
+In 1999 he launched a booklet in the House of Commons to educate parents about paedophiles, published by the charities Kidscape, Childline and the Lucy Faithful Foundation; it had a foreword written by Prime Minister Tony Blair.
+The guide was distributed to 1.5 million parents in his constituency and nearby areas.
+Since 1998, Norris had advocated in parliament for the introduction of a UK version of Megan's Law, which would enable parents and head teachers to inquire in a controlled way if high-risk sex offenders lived in their area, leading to the first UK trial of such a scheme in his constituency in 2007 before later widespread adoption as the Child Sex Offender Disclosure Scheme.
+In 2005 Norris co-wrote, produced and distributed a booklet, Don't Bully Me, giving practical advice to children in the UK on dealing with bullying.

 Norris was an assistant whip for the Treasury from June 2001 to June 2003.
 In May 2006 he was appointed Parliamentary Private Secretary (PPS) to Secretary of State for Northern Ireland Peter Hain until June 2007, then PPS to Foreign Secretary David Miliband to January 2009.
-In the reshuffle of June 2009 Norris entered government as a minister for the first time, becoming Parliamentary Under Secretary of State at the Department for the Environment, Food and Rural Affairs (Minister for Rural Affairs and Environment).
+In the reshuffle of June 2009, Norris entered government as a minister for the first time, becoming Parliamentary Under Secretary of State at the Department for the Environment, Food and Rural Affairs (Minister for Rural Affairs and Environment).

 Norris had long campaigned against fox hunting, supporting the legislation outlawing it.
-On the final day of legal fox hunting, 28 February 2005, he was egged by Duke of Beaufort's Hunt supporters in Badminton recorded live on regional television news.
+On the final day of legal fox hunting, 28 February 2005, he was accosted by Duke of Beaufort's Hunt supporters in an incident at Badminton which was shown live on regional television news.

 The 2005 general election saw his lead over the Conservatives fall to 1,839.
-Due to changes made by the Boundary Commission for England, the Wansdyke constituency was abolished at the 2010 election.
-Norris stood instead for the North East Somerset seat which covered most of the same area, but was defeated by the Conservative candidate Jacob Rees-Mogg.
+In changes made by the Boundary Commission for England, the Wansdyke constituency underwent moderate boundary changes and was renamed North East Somerset ahead of the 2010 election.
+Norris stood in the new seat but was defeated by the Conservative candidate Jacob Rees-Mogg.